vermasuraj11011/whole-course/system_design/distributed_storage/distributed_storage_system_design.md

 Agenda of this article is to design a distributed storage system that can store and retrieve files.
 The system should be scalable, fault-tolerant, and highly available.
-Initially system is designed to work for one million users and 100 TB of data.
+Initially system is designed to work for one million users.
 The system should be able to store files of size upto 10 GB.

 ### Introduction

 A distributed storage system is a system that stores data on multiple nodes.
 The data is distributed across the nodes in the system.
 The system should be able to store and retrieve files.
 The system should be scalable, fault-tolerant, and highly available.
-The system admin can monitor the system and perform maintenance tasks like adding new nodes, removing nodes, and rebalancing the data.
+The system admin can monitor the system and perform maintenance tasks like adding new nodes, removing nodes, and balancing the data.

 ### Requirements